Goldman's Big Short Is Levin’s Big Target: William D. Cohan

-It has been almost a year since Goldman Sachs Group Inc. agreed to pay $550 million in a settlement with the Securities and Exchange Commission relating to the creation and sale of Abacus 2007-AC1, a squirrelly synthetic collateralized-debt obligation that could only have been designed in the first decade of the new millennium.
+It has been almost a year since Goldman Sachs Group Inc. agreed to pay with the Securities and Exchange Commission relating to the creation and sale of Abacus 2007-AC1, a squirrelly synthetic collateralized-debt obligation that could only have been designed in the first decade of the new millennium.
 Now the firm is facing a whole new round of litigation.

 This is potentially troubling not just for Goldman Sachs, but for all of Wall Street.